ome/omero-guide-introduction/docs/data-management.rst

 We will show:

--  How to browse data in OMERO.web, navigating to yours and other users’ images.
+-  How to browse data in OMERO.web, navigating to yours and other users’ Images.

--  How to use the basic layout of OMERO.web for images organized in Projects and Datasets.
+-  How to use the basic layout of OMERO.web for Images organized in Projects and Datasets.

 -  How to use OMERO.web for viewing of High-Content Screening (HCS) data.